carvel-dev/carvel/content/ytt/docs/latest/ytt-data-values.md

   - given two environment variables `DVAL_key1=val1-env` and `DVAL_key2__nested=val2-env`, ytt will pull out `key1=val1-env` and `key2.nested=val2-env` variables
   - interprets values as strings
 - `--data-values-env-yaml` (format: `DVAL`, `@lib:DVAL`) same as `--data-values-env` but parses values as YAML
+- `--data-values-file` (format: `/file-path`, `@lib:/file-path`) can be used to specify multiple data values in a plain YAML file
+  - multiple YAML documents within a file are merged from top to bottom
+  - file cannot contain YAML comments starting with `#@`

 These flags can be repeated multiple times and used together.
 Flag values are merged into data values last.

-Note that for override to work data values must be defined in at least one `@data/values` YAML document.

 ```bash
 export STR_VALS_key6=true # will be string 'true'